olavocarvalho/ada-cielo-frontend-challenge/README.md

 ## App in dev mode

-First, create .env.local file from the .env.example and set the environment variables, then:
+First, create .env.local file from the .env.example and set the environment variables, for local development purpose you'll propably use `http://localhost:3000/api` for `NEXT_PUBLIC_API_BASE_URL` then:

 ```bash
 npm run dev